The account of Nepali meter is wealthy and

 dimensionalism.

-Together with his fellow writers Ìshwar
+Together with his companion writers Ìshwar

-The previous, more formal Nepali
+The prior, more formal Nepali

 movement, Kainla's poems are known as classics.
 Born Tilvikram Nembang, Kainla

-and of social mores.
+and of communal mores.

-Street After Midnight" and "People Shopping at a Weekly Market"
+road After Midnight" and "People Shopping at a Weekly Market"

 Kainla" (1974).
 9, Parijat : Born